0xShoto/Discord-router/README.md

 Now, we will create a second template for the ``pong`` route.

 ### Result
-Let's have a fun ping-pong game with your new buddy !\s\s
+Let's have a fun ping-pong game with your new buddy !<br>
 ![Ping-Pong](https://i.gyazo.com/6878326e56d256ae59dcee8a9010fb6f.gif)

 ## Community, help & feedback